 - A. Signs may be illuminated either internally or externally.
 If the sign is illuminated by an external source, the light shall shine directly onto the sign.
 No light trespass will be allowed.
-The light shall be shielded to block the light source from view from a public right of way. - B. No sign may contain or be illuminated by flashing or intermittent lights or lights of changing degrees of intensity except for signs that indicate time, date and temperature or gasoline sales prices.
-LED or electronic changeable signs are not permitted.
+The light shall be shielded to block the light source from view from a public right of way. - B. No sign may contain or be illuminated by flashing or intermittent lights or lights of changing degrees of intensity except for signs that indicate time, date and temperature, gasoline sales prices or EV Charging/Display Kiosks.
+Withthe exception of EV Charging/Display Kiosks, LED or electronic changeable signs are not permitted. (rev. 11/17/21)